thewatershedcenter/ortho_process/README.md

 # Credits

-otho-process is created and maintained by [Michael Huggins](https://github.com/kulpojke), on behalf of the [Watershed Research and Training Center](https://www.thewatershedcenter.com/).
+otho-process was created and is maintained by [Michael Huggins](https://github.com/kulpojke), on behalf of the [Watershed Research and Training Center](https://www.thewatershedcenter.com/).

 The [COPC](https://copc.io/) file format is created and maintained by HOBU Inc. Code relies on [PDAL](https://github.com/PDAL/PDAL) which is maintained by HOBU Inc.